 As a blogger, a professional in IT field, and a reader, I monitoring much different news, blogs, products, services and topics across the web, for interesting insights, ideas, and information.
 In order to do that, in an efficient and, time, effective way, I use an RSS aggregator to collect and organize all the information in one place.

-Today, (after an “information dieting” plan I implemented), I’m subscribed in just little over 300 different news sources (blogs, feeds, news, etc), something I considered, as a personal record (I used to be kind of addicted in news feeds, with subscriptions, amount to more that 1.200 different sources!!!).
-For monitoring this amount of information in an efficient way, I use the Google Reader, but, after the latest announcements from Google, I’m planning to shift to feedly l, since it seems that it provides a lot of advantages, in the areas I’m interested in.
+Today, (after an “information dieting” plan I implemented), I’m subscribed in just little over 300 different news sources (blogs, feeds, news, etc), something I considered, as a personal record (I used to be kind of addicted to news feeds, with subscriptions, amount to more than 1.200 different sources!!!).
+For monitoring this amount of information in an efficient way, I use the Google Reader, but, after the latest announcements from Google, I’m planning to shift to Feedly l, since it seems that it provides a lot of advantages, in the areas I’m interested in.

 If you want to grasp the basic ideas of this technology with Google Reader, I would suggest reading the excellent article “RSS – What is ‘RSS’? in About.com.
 Moreover, I think that I would be useful to take a look at the following video, for learning the basic steps in using the Google Reader, for getting more information: